New Jewish Agenda: Feminist Taskforce

-Jewish feminist leadership was part of to NJA's culture from its inception.
-In 1985, NJA’s National Conference passed a resolution establishing a Feminist Task Force (FTF).
-The national FTF encouraged local chapters to create their own feminist task forces and to recruit women interested in feminist activism.
-NJA’s feminist work was influenced by non-Jewish, non-white feminists.
-One notable project of the FTF was Gesher (Hebrew for "Bridge"), a newsletter that featured updates from chapter task forces and explored feminist issues within NJA.
-Gesher later evolved into the Jewish feminist journal Bridges, which continued publication until June 2011.
+Jewish Feminist leadership was part of NJA's culture from its earliest days, and the 1985 Conference passed a resolution to begin a Feminist Taskforce (FTF).
+The national FTF encouraged local chapters to form their own feminist taskforces and work on recruiting women to NJA who would be interested in that work.
+New Jewish Agenda's feminist taskforce was heavily influenced by the work of many non-Jewish feminists of color who had been challenging the white-dominated culture of the larger feminist movement, and making space for complicated conversations about overlapping identities.
+One of the FTF's projects was Gesher (Bridge), a newsletter that included reports from each chapter's FTF, and raised feminist issues within NJA.
+Gesher later became the Jewish Feminist journal Bridges, which continued to be published until June, 2011.